 RESEARCH EXPERIENCES FOR UNDERGRADUATES FROM RURAL AND TRIBAL COLLEGES

-Location: Department of Biology, University of North Dakota
+Location: Department of Biology, Starcher Hall, University of North Dakota

-Project Title: How the brain coms together: neural-vascular interactions in cortex development
+Project Title: How the brain comes together: neural-vascular interactions in cortex development (not hosting REU students in 2019)

-Description: Neural-vascular interactions can impact the development of the central nervous system (CNS) as well as the plasticity of neural stem cells (NSC) and developing neurons while the brain is forming.
-Among the current questions in the brain development field are: (1) how do blood vessels and neurons communicate while the brain is forming?; (2) what factors are involved in regulating these processes?; and (3) is epigenetic regulation of gene expression part of the micro-environmental signaling process in brain formation?
-Neurogenesis requires the coordinated regulation of NSC proliferation, initiation of differentiation with exit from the cell cycle, and acquisition of differentiated properties associated with a given cellular function (i.e., differentiated neuron).
-My research lab is interested in investigating the coordinated regulation of heterotypic cell-cell interactions during brain angiogenesis, neurogenesis, and neural differentiation.
-The primary project involves the use of a tri-culture Transwell™ system consisting of primary brain endothelial cells and myofibroblasts cultured together in capillary-like tubes on one side of a Transwell™ membrane with primary neural precursors cultured on the other side.
+Description: Neural-vascular interactions can impact the development of the central nervous system as well as the plasticity of neural stem cells (NSC) and developing neurons while the brain is forming.
+Among the current questions in the brain development field are: (1) how do blood vessels and neurons communicate while the brain is forming?; (2) what factors are involved in regulating these processes?; and (3) is epigenetic regulation of gene expression part of the micro-environmental signaling?
+Neuro- genesis requires the coordinated regulation of NSC proliferation, initiation of differentiation with exit from the cell cycle, and acquisition of differentiated properties associated with a given cellular function (i.e., differentiated neuron).
+My lab is investigating the coordinated regulation of heterotypic cell-cell interactions during brain angiogenesis, neurogenesis, and neural differentiation.
+This project uses a tri-culture system consisting of primary brain endothelial cells and myofibroblasts cultured together in capillary-like tubes on one side of a Transwell™ membrane with primary neural precursors cultured on the other.
 We are investigating the timing, molecular regulators, and epigenetic mechanisms involved in the NSC fate choice and the neural-vascular interactions.
-The results of this project will help us to better understand the different cell-cell interactions that occur while the brain is forming, during post injury repair (i.e., stroke), or under pathological stress (neuroinflammation or neurodegeneration).
+Results of this project will help us to better understand the different cell-cell interactions that occur while the brain is forming, during post injury repair (stroke) or under stress (neuroinflammation or neurodegeneration).
+REU students will learn microdissection, primary culture isolation and sterile tissue culture techniques, immunohistochemistry, apoptosis and proliferation detection, and confocal and standard microscopy as well as a variety of cell and molecular techniques ranging from PCR-subcloning and sequencing to RNA purification, cDNA synthesis, and quantitative real-time PCR.